Find a home

 - kept secure.

-We are committed to keeping your personal details up to date, and we encourage you to inform us about any changes to ensure your details are accurate.
-To help us to ensure confidentiality of your personal information we may ask you security questions to confirm your identity when you call us or when we call you.
+We are committed to keeping your personal details up-to-date, and we encourage you to inform us about any changes to ensure your details are accurate.
+To help us ensure confidentiality of your personal information we may ask you security questions to confirm your identity when you call us or when we call you.

-We will not discuss your personal information with anyone other than yourself, unless you have given us prior written authorisation to do so.
+We will not discuss your personal information with anyone other than yourself, unless we have a legitimate reason to do so or you have given us prior written authorisation to do so.
 Anyone calling on your behalf may also be subject to security questions to ensure we’re taking adequate steps to protect your personal information.

 Sharing your personal information

 Normally only our employees are able to see and process your personal information.
-However, there may be times when we need to share relevant information with third parties for the purposes as outlined in section two, or where we are legally required to do so.
+However, there may be times when we need to share relevant information with third parties for the purposes as outlined below, or where we're legally required to do so.
 When sharing personal information, we will comply with all aspects of the GDPR 2018.